azaleacolburn/rhododendron/README.md

 The big question is whether or not I'll write a linker(yes).

 I still haven't decided on a lexical analysis strategy

+Multiplication and division throw it off right now